percygt/tmuxinoicer/README.md

 ## Thanks ❤️

-Kudos to those behind these projects.
+Kudos to those behind these projects below.
 I wanted a session manager that fits my workflow, so I extracted key features and `noice` things from these sources:

 - https://github.com/sei40kr/tmux-project
 - https://github.com/omerxx/tmux-sessionx